 CHIEFS END PRESEASON PLAYING WELL

-The Kings County Chiefs completed their preseason Saturday, August 27th at New Utrecht High School against the Brooklyn Titans.
+The KC Chiefs completed their preseason Saturday, August 27th at New Utrecht High School against the Brooklyn Titans.
 The Chiefs have been without some of their key players in each of their preseason match-ups and this week was no different.

 In the final game of the preseason, the Chiefs were unexpectedly without their starting QB, Sergius.
 Fortunately for the Chiefs, there is a bit more depth at that position this year and backup QB, Tony, stepped in and delivered a great performance going 5 for 11 with 2 touchdowns and 2 interceptions.
 Tony also ran for a 2-point conversion.